Nelson Mandela’s extraordinary compassion after 27 years in prison showed that human rights and equality are stronger than discrimination and hate.

 Can you spare 67 minutes of your time helping others?

-On this year’s Mandela Day, people around the world were asked by the Nelson Mandela Foundation to do just that.
+Every year, on Mandela Day, people around the world are asked by the Nelson Mandela Foundation to do just that.

-By devoting 67 minutes of their time – one minute for every year of Mr. Mandela’s public service – people made a small gesture of solidarity with humanity and a step towards a global movement for good.
+By devoting 67 minutes of their time – one minute for every year of Mr. Mandela’s public service – people can make a small gesture of solidarity with humanity and a step towards a global movement for good.

 If you would like to donate your own time to public service, here are some things you can do to take action and inspire change: